rahulpat13/Embedded-LABS/README.md

 # Embedded-labs
-Labs for ECGR 5101 done on MSP430 (First two) and Renesas RX63N done by Rahul Patil.
+Labs for ECGR 5101 done on MSP430 (First two) and Renesas RX63N done by Rahul Patil